Akshatdhiman5854/Akshatdhiman5854/README.md

 # 💫 About Me:
 Hi Akshat Dhiman 👋!
 It's a pleasure to meet you!
-I'm excited to hear that you're actively engaged in ML Progressive Projects.
-As a dedicated and passionate Computer Science engineer, you've been making significant strides in the field of Machine Learning, pushing the boundaries of what's possible through innovative projects and solutions. <br>Shoot me on akshatdhiman821@gmail.com or add me on https://www.linkedin.com/in/akshat-dhiman-3851171b2/
+I'm excited to share that i'm actively engaged in ML Progressive Projects.
+As a dedicated and passionate Computer Science engineer, i've been making significant strides in the field of Machine Learning, pushing the boundaries of what's possible through innovative projects and solutions. <br>Shoot me on akshatdhiman821@gmail.com or add me on https://www.linkedin.com/in/akshat-dhiman-3851171b2/

 ## 🌐 Socials: